North Carolina High School Athletic Association

 6. A licensed athletic trainer or a first responder must be physically present at all times in any competition area in which wrestling matches are being held.
 Example: Wrestling in the Auxiliary Gym and Main Gym at the same time would require two licensed athletic trainers or first responders or a combination of one of each.

-• Athletic training encompasses the prevention, examination, diagnosis, treatment, and rehabilitation of emergent, acute or chronic injuries, and medical conditions.
-Athletic training is recognized by the American Medical Association (AMA), Health Resources Services Administration (HRSA) and the Department of Health and Human Services (HHS) as an allied health care profession.
+• Athletic training encompasses the prevention, examination, diagnosis, treatment, and rehabilitation of emergent, acute, or chronic injuries and medical conditions.
+The American Medical Association (AMA), the Health Resources Services Administration (HRSA), and the Department of Health and Human Services (HHS) recognize athletic training as an allied healthcare profession.

-• Athletic trainers are highly qualified, multi-skilled health care professionals who collaborate with physicians to provide preventative services, emergency care, clinical diagnosis, therapeutic intervention, and rehabilitation of injuries and medical conditions.
+• Athletic trainers are highly qualified, multi-skilled healthcare professionals who collaborate with physicians to provide preventative services, emergency care, clinical diagnosis, therapeutic intervention, and rehabilitation of injuries and medical conditions.
 Athletic trainers work under a physician’s direction as prescribed by state licensure statutes.
-In North Carolina, an athletic trainer, is a person who, under a written protocol with a physician licensed under Article 1 of Chapter 90 of the General Statutes and filed with the North Carolina Medical Board carries out the practice of care, prevention, and rehabilitation of athletes’ injuries.
+In North Carolina, an athletic trainer carries out the practice of care, prevention, and rehabilitation of athletes’ injuries under a written protocol with a physician licensed under Article 1 of Chapter 90 of the General Statutes and filed with the North Carolina Medical Board.
 In carrying out these functions, they may use physical modalities, including heat, light, sound, cold, electricity, or mechanical devices related to rehabilitation and treatment.

-First Responder (FR) – A first responder must meet the following requirements set forth in NCAC 16 06E .0266.
+First Responder (FR) – A first responder must meet the following NCAC 16 06E .0266 requirements.

-Any individual designated as a first responder at any NCHSAA member high school must meet the following criteria.
+Individuals designated as first responders at an NCHSAA member school must meet these criteria.